wmartinmimi/wmartinmimi/README.md

 ## About myself

-- Enjoy developing for old Android phones
+- Enjoy trying out different areas of computing
 - Prefer hot chocolate, not coffee
 - Use mainly java
 - Currently trying out new random things